Joncom/gib/README.md

 ### v1.0.1 ###

-- Show player ping and score when tab is pressed.
+- Show players, pings, and scores when tab is pressed.
 - Show socket count, and dead player count on server.